discdiver/uv-demo/uv for Data Professionals.md

 RUN uv pip install --system my_package
 ```

-Or instead of making that change every time, just set the environment variable in your Dockerfile with:
+Or instead of specifying `--system` every time, set the environment variable in your Dockerfile with:

 ```dockerfile
 ENV UV_SYSTEM_PYTHON=1
 ```

-Now for some very cool uv tricks.
+Now let's see some almost magical uv tricks.

-## Goal: run a Python script in a single line in a disposable virtual environment with any needed packages
+## Goal: run a Python script in a single line in a disposable virtual environment

+Use

 ```bash
 uv run my_script.py